-AirSend supports more than just a/v data transfer.
-For example, one form of information available to network sources connected is tally (on-air) notification.
-Beyond this, though, AirSend also provides the ability to transmit commands between NewTek live production systems and other connected sources.
+The network i/o support in NewTek products is capable of sending and receiving other types of data too, including control instructions and more.
+For example, one form of information available to connected network devices is tally (on-air) notification.
+Beyond this, though, the network connection system also provides the ability to transmit commands between NewTek live production systems, as well as other connected sources.
 This provides extremely powerful capabilities.

-Note: AirSend is just one way for external systems and software tp communicate with and control NewTek live production systems.
-For example, control applications can also be prepared using simple TCP/IP commands.
+Note: There are other ways for external systems and software tp communicate with and control NewTek live production systems.
+For example, control applications can also be prepared using both TCP/IP and HTTP commands.
 The NewTek Developer Network program provides members with SDKs detailing the various communication methods available.